 Pathway and River Cleanup

-Prior to the event, volunteer groups are encouraged to register, identifying a designated leader and a designated cleanup area.
-Any registered volunteers without a group will be assigned to a City of Calgary team at one of three designated parks.
+Prior to the event, volunteers register as groups, identifying a designated leader and a designated cleanup area.
+Any registered volunteers without a group are assigned to a City of Calgary team at one of three designated parks.
 During the cleanup, volunteers remove the litter within their assigned location.
 The litter is collected in bags and placed beside pathways or in City garbage bins.
 City staff pick up the bags and transport them to a designated dump site where they are properly disposed of by Waste & Recycling Services.

 Pathway and River Cleanup History

-She tried to remove it, but was not able to pull it out on her own.
+She tried to remove it but was not able to pull it out on her own.
 Instead of leaving the mattress for someone else to remove, she saw it as an opportunity to take action.
-She wrote a letter to the Calgary Herald about the debris which led to what has since been declared as the first Pathway and River Cleanup.
+She wrote a letter to the Calgary Herald about the debris, which led to what has since been declared as the first Pathway and River Cleanup.

-Second annual Pathway Clenup, 1968.
+Second annual Pathway Cleanup, 1968.
 Photo credit: Glenbow Archives NA-621h-10